Zinbo/software-dev-repository/content/posts/Architecture/index.md

 It is a bounded container - need to specify size at the start.

-For the size - can call getMemoryClass() in andoird, then divide by some multiple of 8.

 Need to specify size of cache, size of bit map to place in the cache.
 If your objects aren't uniform in size, multiple objects could get evicted to make space for the new bit map.

 An LRU needs a tag, a value, and an LRU counter per block.

 Each blocks counter is initialised to a different value:

 | Block Contents | Counter |
 |----------------|---------|
 | A              | 0       |